Baptoaster/Project-Gamebook/README.txt

 - Download the Chapter-1.txt to test the program

 HOW TO EXECUTE :
-- Double-click on the .exe once downloaded
+- Drag the text file "Chapter-1" to the .exe to execute the program

 HOW TO USE :
 - Tap the number of the choice you want to make